sophiawilliams16/AMA-CLI-Application/README.md

 This fullstack application leverages the OpenAI API to generate answers to any question.
 It also explores principles of prompt engineerng through the use of LangChain output parsers.

-I loved getting exposure to using OpenAI's API and learning about principles of prompt engineering.

 ## Installation

 1. Clone the repo